 The Soil and Water Stewardship program offers a comprehensive, nine-month training in sustainable food production and environmental stewardship for King County residents.
 Apply what you learn in your own community through hands-on projects like building garden beds, installing rain gardens and creating habitat for wildlife and pollinators.

 Soil and Water Stewards meet one weekend per month.
-In 2022, this includes both virtual training through Zoom and outdoor, hands-on volunteer projects, following public health safety guidelines.
+In 2023, this includes both virtual training through Zoom and outdoor, hands-on volunteer projects.
 These projects will take place at Rainier Beach Urban Farm & Wetlands in Seattle, McAuliffe Park in Kirkland and many other community sites in King County.

 Training and community resources are made possible by funding from: Cascade Water Alliance; the Giving Grove Foundation; the South King County Fund Environmental Grants Program from the Port of Seattle; and the WaterWorks Grant Program funded by King County Wastewater Treatment Division.